 The finely-tuned symbiotic relationship that humans have developed with gut microorganisms over centuries of co-dependence has been skewed recently as technological advancements have allowed mass production of food products that lack the nutrients that our gut flora crave.
 Compared to our recent ancestors, who lived outside of cities and ate rich and varied diets without antibiotics, we now have only a fraction of microbial species living in out intestines.
 Is it any wonder that obesity and chronic disease such as type 2 diabetes has reach the status of a worldwide epidemic?

-This brings me to the topic of good old fashioned dirt.
-I am often impressed by the rows upon rows of glistening, thoroughly scrubbed fruits and vegetables that are on display in our local grocery stores.
+This brings us to the topic of good old fashioned dirt.
+We’re often impressed by the rows upon rows of glistening, thoroughly scrubbed fruits and vegetables that are on display in our local grocery stores.
 Once we buy the produce, we are advised by the FDA to wash them further before consumption in order to eliminate any trace of chemicals and pathogens.
 Since most of us do not have the luxury (or patience) of growing fruits and vegetables in our own organic garden, we cannot be certain that they are thoroughly free of harmful pesticides or contaminating pathogens and so the FDA’s advice is sound and worth paying notice to.

 However, long before the mass use of pesticides and well before pathogens from livestock runoffs contaminated our fruits and vegetables, our ancestors were frequently exposed to a healthy dose of soil with each vegetable serving.
 It’s likely that that our ancestors ate their fruits and vegetables when and where they could and it’s certain that the FDA wasn’t around to advise them to give each serving a good wash and scrub.
 The result of all this was that they consumed the bacteria that existed naturally within the soil.
 In case you’re wondering, a handful of garden soil holds more microbes than the number of stars in the known universe and a quick online search reveals that the observable universe contains 1 billion trillion stars!
 Even a pinch of soil contains enough bacteria to put many commercial probiotic supplements to shame.